Card and Tile Games Indexed by Number of Players

 These index pages list traditional card and tile games for each number of players for which rules are available through pagat.com.
 The entry for each game shows the equipment required and whether the players are alone or in teams.

 Games for 1 Player - otherwise known as solitaire or patience games.
 The link is to the solitaire page, which leads to pages on one-player games with playing-cards, dominoes and other tiles, and computer versions of these games.

 Best Games for 2 Players and Full Index of 2-player Games.
 Most card games require or work best with more than two players, but there are quite a few classic two-player games, and other games that are playable by two if more players are not available.

 Best Games for 3 Players and Full Index of 3-player Games.
 According to card game writer and historian David Parlett, three is the ideal number for a card game, with the optimal balance between information and uncertainty about which player holds which cards.
 In many of the best examples, in each deal one player plays alone and the other two form a temporary alliance.

 Best Games for 4 Players and Full Index of 4-player Games.
 A group of four players has the widest choice of card games, including those that use the classic fixed partnership format: two against two with partners facing each other across the table.
 There are also many interesting alliance games, in which the teams vary from deal to deal as well as individual games.
 Also, four players should not overlook the possibility of playing one of the many excellent games for three players, with players taking turns to sit out and rest.

-Games for 5 Players.
+Best games for 5 Players and Full Index of 5-player Games.
 There are plenty of good games for five players - not only games where everyone plays for themselves, but also games where the players form temporary teams (alliances).
 Many four-player alliance games also work well for five players, with players taking turns to sit out and rest.